teddykoker/blog/content/post/creating-a-survivorship-bias-free-sp500-dataset-with-python/index.md

 draft: True
 ---

+When developing a stock trading strategy, it is important that the backtest be as accurate as possible.
 In some of my previous strategies, I have noted that the backtest did not account for survivorship bias.
 [Survivorship bias](https://en.wikipedia.org/wiki/Survivorship_bias) is a form of selection bias caused by only focusing on assets that have already passed some sort of selection process.

 A simple example would be a strategy that simply buys and holds an equal allocation of the current S&P 500 constituents.
 We can use the S&P 500 data from a [previous post](/2019/04/backtesting-a-cross-sectional-mean-reversion-strategy-in-python).
 We can then compare the performance of this strategy to that of RSP, an ETF that tracks the S&P 500 Equal Weight Index: